wgmi-community/docs/docs/adding-to-wgmi.md

 ---
 # How we operate
-Second to this Guidebook, Notion is WGMI's powerhouse, particularly because we are an asyncronous organization.
+Second to this Guidebook, Notion is WGMI's powerhouse, particularly because we are an asynchronous organization.
 General WGMI and Community resources are housed in Notion, as well as internal project and task tracking and management.
 See [WGMI Notion 101 Guide](https://app.tango.us/app/workflow/Season-1-2-Notion-Overview-2cc3c4d57a004151b0c6ac8332b1500d)
 - DAO daily tasks will be posted in Notion, dework, or at the guild or project level
 - The DAO will generally operate with Seasons
     - Cohorts may be within Seasons